Q: Do you recommend using the Auto Optimizer, and what settings would you suggest?

 This happens all day long and if a source does not reach the goals it will be paused.

-Q: If we make changes in the campaign during or after the testing phase, does it reset the algorithm and start from scratch?
+Q: If we make changes in the campaign during or after the Learning Phase, does it reset the algorithm and start from scratch?

 No, making changes to the campaign settings during the testing phase does not reset the algorithm and does not start from scratch.